Puppy Linux: Release versions

 Puppy 8.0 is built from Ubuntu "Bionic Beaver" 18.04.2 packages, has binary compatibility with Ubuntu 18.04.2 and access to the Ubuntu package repositories.
 BionicPup is built from the woof-CE build system, forked from Barry Kauler's Woof.
 It is built from the latest testing branch and incorporates all the latest woof-CE features.

 Puppy 8.2.1 is built from Raspberry Pi OS packages, has full support for the Raspberry Pi 0 to the Raspberry Pi 4, and is relatively similar to its predecessor.
 Raspberry Pi OS is based on Debian, meaning that Puppy Linux still has Debian/Ubuntu support.
 This version of Puppy Linux is not compatible with personal computers, like desktops or laptops.

 Puppy 9.5 is built from Ubuntu "Focal Fossa" 20.04 (64-bit) packages, has binary compatibility with Ubuntu 20.04 and access to the Ubuntu repositories.
 FossaPup64 comes with JWM as the default window manager.
 Also, at this release, Puppy Linux's Ubuntu-based release has dropped support for 32-bit x86 computers, due to Ubuntu dropping 32-bit support at this release before reverting its decision and supporting only select 32-bit libraries.
 However, its Debian-based and mixed releases (i.e., BookwormPup32 and NoblePup32, respectively) continue to support 32-bit systems.

+Puppy 10.0 (or BookwormPup) is based on Debian 12 binaries and includes Apt/Synaptic package management with the original Puppy Package Manager (PPM).
+This version utilizes the X.org protocol and uses GTK3 graphical interface where possible, with GTK2 being a fallback for a few legacy applications.
+Desktop management is achieved via JWMdesk-3.7.
+Debian's DKMS is implemented, including kbuild.

-Puppy 10.0 aka BookwormPup is built from Debian "Bookworm" 12 (32/64-bit) packages, has access to the Debian repositories via Synaptics, the 32-bit variant is still active.
+Puppy 11.0 (or TrixiePup) is built from Debian "Trixie" 13 (32/64-bit) packages, has access to the Debian repositories.

-It come with a GTK3 graphical interface (with some GTK2 elements limited to a few legacy applications).

-The graphical server is still X.org (rather than Xwayland).
-It includes DKMS support (Debian's out-of-tree driver building infrastructure) which includes the kbuild.sfs (small builtin subset of the traditional kernel sources).
-Bluetooth support is implemented.
-Desktop management by JWMdesk-3.7 and companion applications.